Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 17 doubles, eight home runs, 30 walks and 34 RBI (61 total hits).
-He has swiped two bases.
+- Torkelson has 17 doubles, eight home runs, 30 walks and 34 RBI (62 total hits).
+He's also swiped two bases.

 Torkelson Recent Games